Misogyny in rap music: Commercial incentives

-Another rationale for the use of misogyny in hip hop music is that it has helped rappers gain commercial success.
-While hip hop began as a producer based art form among the working class and poor African American and Puerto Rican youth, its transformation into a global consumer product has influenced even its treatment of women.
+Some argue that the use of misogyny in hip hop music helps rappers gain commercial success.
+While hip hop began as a producer-based art form among the working class and poor African American and Puerto Rican youth, some claim that its transformation into a global consumer product has influenced its treatment of women.
 During the 1990s record executives began to urge hip hop artists to write more violent and offensive lyrics at the demand of hip hop audiences.
-Margaret Hunter (2011) suggests that in this period the commercialization of Hip Hop for largely white audiences became linked to the overwhelming objectification of women of color in rap lyrics and videos.
+Academic Margaret Hunter suggests that in this period the commercialization of Hip Hop for largely white audiences became linked to the overwhelming objectification of women of color in rap lyrics and videos.

-In describing the predominance of images of women of color, specifically in the ever-present strip-club scenes in modern hip hop music videos, Hunter states that, "because these sexual transactions are also racial, part of their appeal to buying audiences is the reinforcement of dominant narratives about African American and Latina women, and the concomitant symbolic protection of white femininity by its absence in representations."
+In describing the predominance of images of women of color, specifically in the ever-present strip-club scenes in modern hip hop music videos, Hunter states that, "because these sexual transactions are also racial, part of their appeal to buying audiences is the reinforcement of dominant narratives about African American and Latina women, and the concomitant symbolic protection of white femininity by its absence in representations".
 However, some feel that, "the misogyny has always been there".
-Serena Kim, features editor for Vibe magazine states, "but it's different now because the culture is bigger and mainstream.
-Now every kid in America is well-versed in hip hop."
+Serena Kim, features editor for Vibe magazine states, "...it's different now because the culture is bigger and mainstream.
+Now every kid in America is well-versed in hip hop".